ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Native OAuth provider Assembly Panle](./images/native-edit-assembly.png)

+We have an OAuth provider definition.

 ### Make the OAuth provider usable in the catalogs

-Now, We need to make this OAuth Provider accessible in the various catalogs where we want to use it.
+We need to make this OAuth Provider accessible in the various catalogs where we want to use it.

-We have now an OAuth provider definition.
 We leave the Cloud Manager console and go to the Manager Console.
 Click on Manage, and select Sandbox, then Settings, and OAuth Providers.
 Click on Edit button on the top left.

 ![OAuth provider association to Catalog Edit](./images/oauth-native-manager-associate.png)